-Phishing is an attempt by a fraudulent actor to collect personal and/or financial information over email, phone or text message.
-These fraudulent actors typically acquire this information by verbally requesting it over the phone or by sending unsolicited emails or texts messages that direct recipients to enter personal information into fake websites posing as real ones.
+Phishing is an attempt by a fraudster to collect personal and/or financial information over email, phone or text message.
+These fraudsters typically acquire this information by verbally requesting it over the phone, by posting links or false phone numbers on social media sites, or by sending unsolicited emails or texts messages, so that direct recipients enter personal information into fake websites or phone systems posing as real ones.

 Learn more about protecting yourself from phishing scams on Square’s blog.

-Keep in mind that Square will never ask you to send sensitive information such as your username, password, bank account details or payment card information over email, phone or text message.
+Square will never ask you to provide sensitive information such as your username, password, social security number, full bank account details or payment card information over email, phone or text message.

 Verify the URL

 Always be sure that you’re on a secure site before entering your Square login information.
 To do so, check that the web address in your browser is https://squareup.com/login and that the locked Block, Inc. icon has populated next to this web address.